 Sunday, Aug 26 at 4.58am PST

 Sun and moon oppose one another in Virgo and Pisces: finite vs infinite.
-The Algonquins called this full moon the Harvest Moon, Corn Moon or Barley Moon.
+In the Great Lakes region, the August full moon is called the Sturgeon Moon as it coincides with abundant fish catches.
 The moon will rise at sunset, peak at midnight and set at sunrise.

 Here we are, one foot on earth and the other quickly turning translucent, pulled by an unseen force to the farthest star.
 What is the connection between the mundane and the extraordinary?
 In yoga, day-to-day observances such as cleaning are just as important as the poses.
 Simple yet fundamental acts illuminate that our bodies and the spaces they inhabit are one and the same.

 Virgo is tied to the earth, endlessly busy with tasks.
 Pisces lives in bottomless REM cycles.
 In human form, she is like a fish out of water.
 Her dreams take her so far away that when she is suddenly drawn back here to confront something, she would rather die.
 Pisces yearns to leave this world and go back to her Neptunian bliss, her otherworldly homeland where time and space are unknown.
 Does Virgo realize that her work pulls her to the same placeless place, so divine it cannot be named?
 Virgo encourages pragmatism and organization, but these are mere means to an end, a bridge to body-spirit union.